verrazzano/docs/content/en/docs/reference/vpo-verrazzano-v1beta1.md

 </td>
 <td>
 <p>
 (Inlined from <a href="#install.verrazzano.io/v1beta1.InstallOverrides">InstallOverrides</a>.
-Inlined comments are appended below.)
+Inlined comments are appended in the following.)
 </p>
 <em>(Optional)</em>
-<p>List of Overrides for the default <code>values.yaml</code> file for the component Helm chart.
+<p>List of overrides for the default <code>values.yaml</code> file for the component Helm chart.
 Overrides are merged together,
 but in the event of conflicting fields, the last override in the list takes precedence over any others.
 You can find all possible values
-<a href="{{% release_source_url path=platform-operator/thirdparty/charts/rancher-backup/values.yaml %}}">here</a>
+<a href="{{% release_source_url path=platform-operator/thirdparty/charts/rancher-backup/values.yaml %}}">here</a>;
-and invalid values will be ignored.
+invalid values will be ignored.</p>
-List of overrides for the default values.yaml file for the component Helm chart.
-Overrides are merged together, but in the event of conflicting fields, the last override in the list takes precedence over any others.
+<p>List of overrides for the default values.yaml file for the component Helm chart.
+Overrides are merged together,
+but in the event of conflicting fields, the last override in the list takes precedence over any others.
 Invalid override values will be ignored.</p>
 </td>